akrav4enk0/BDPP-23-Covid-Project/readme.md

 This project was completed as part of the course *Big Data for Public Policy* at ETH Zurich.

 Grade: 5.5 / 6
-This project was awarded 5.5 out of 6 (Spring 2023).
+This project was awarded 5.5 out of 6 score.

 Team members:
 - [@armsp](https://github.com/armsp)